 You might be wondering what the main benefits of going to university are.
-With yearly fees of more than £9,000, university education is not cheap.
+With yearly fees of more than £9,500, a university education is not cheap.

 University education is considered a “good debt”.
 It’s an investment in your personal development and your career.
 Plus, it is one of the easiest debts to pay back.
 Most students going to university today will be on ‘Plan 2’.